hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 1.3.
 Synchronous query
 ^^^^^^^^^^^^^^^^^^^^^^

-This is the recommended access mode for queries that 1) do not require excessive computation time and 2) generate tables with less than 2,000 rows - for details please see the Gaia Archive FAQ:
+This is the recommended access mode for queries that do not require excessive computation time and/or generate tables with less than 2,000 rows - for details please see the Gaia Archive FAQ:
 `Why does my query time out after 90 minutes?
 Why is my query limited to 3 million rows? <https://www.cosmos.esa.int/web/gaia/faqs#account-limits-2020>`_.
 The example below shows how to extract a subset of three sources with ellipticity larger than zero from the "mer_catalogue":